cubinCheese/Distributed-Leader-Election/task1/README.md

 ### 4. Initiate the Election

-After all nodes are running, **choose one node to act as the initiator**.
+After all nodes are running, **choose ONLY ONE node to act as the initiator**.
 On that node’s terminal, **press [Enter]** when prompted to start the leader election process.

 - Only one node should initiate the election per run.